 This instalment features the highest amount of mask wearing in any Mission: Impossible film.
 Ambrose wears an Ethan mask twice, Stamp wears an Ethan mask and Ethan wears both a Stamp mask and a Nekhorvich mask.

 The sunglasses Tom Cruise wears in the motorcycle chase are Oakley Fives.
-They are black frames with grey lenses.
+They are black frames with gray lenses.
 The O's were painted black whereas commercial models were white or silver in color.
 Along with the Romeos featured at the beginning of the film, this is the only mission: Impossible film to feature 2 pairs of glasses Oakley Inc.

 The nursery rhyme in the opening scene has a variant of the lyric.
 The common UK version of the lyric is usually "Ring a ring of roses, a pocket full of posies, atishoo, atishoo, we all fall down."
 It's unclear if its referring to the sound of a sneeze, or a tissue (handkerchief).